ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 We retrieve the instance with `req.parameters.next(User.self)` and delete it from the database with `user.delete(on: req)`.
 Since we don't have to return any JSON format, we can just return a no-content HTTP status code with `transform(to: HTTPStatus.noContent)`, which will convert `Future<User>` to `Future<HTTPStatus>`.

-Last but not least, we have to hook our `UsersController` with the router.
+Last but not least, we have to connect our `UsersController` with the router.
 There are two necessary things to make everything work.
 First, our `UsersController` should conform `RouteCollection` protocol and implement the `func boot(router: Router) throws` method as the following.
 ```